gabrielbronk/TBRNA2025/README.md

 This folder contains the pipeline to perform our differential expression analysis methodology.

+3) GSEA

+This folder contains the script for Gene Set Enrichment Analysis.

+4) CIBERSORTx

+This folder contains the scripts for cell type proportion estimation with CIBERSORTx.

-3)	Data
+5)	Data

-This folder contains all data needed to run the above analyses, except RNA expression count matrices.
+This folder contains all data needed to run the above analyses.